EricTurner3/cheatsheets/forensics/governance.md

 1. Acquire non-volatile data
 1. Plan for Contigency
 1. Validate Data Acquisition

+## Standards for Sanitizing Media
+1. Russian: GOST P50739-95
+    * 2 passes.
+Write 0; Write Random Char.
+No verification
+1. German: VSITR
+    * 7 passes.
+Write 0; Write 1; Write 0; Write 1; Write 0; Write 1; Write Random Char
+1. American: NAVSO P-5239-26 (MFM)
+    * Simpilier variation used for Modified Frequency Modulation drives such as ST506
+    * 3 passes.
+Write 1; Write a "1" in low order bit; a "0" in the next most significant bit; and "1"s in the remaining bits comprising the data block; Writes a random char then verifies
+1. American: DoD 5220.22-M
+    * 3 passes.
+Write 0, then verify; Write 1, then verify; Write Random Char, then verify
+1. American: NAVSO P-5239-26 (RLL)
+    * More complex variation used for Run Length Limited Devices such as SCSI, ATA or IDE drives
+    * 3 passes.
+Write 1; Write "0010011111..1111" (least significant bit ... most significant bit) for 32 bits and repeat this pattern throughout the data block.
+Repeat the appropriate pattern for all addressable data blocks.; Writes a random char then verifies
+1. NIST SP 800-88
+    * Clear, Purge, or Destroy

 ## Windows Forensics Methodology
 1. Collecting Volatile Information